Nadleh Whutʼen First Nation: Culture and government

-The Nadleh Whut'en speak a dialect of the Carrier language, which is part of the Athapaskan language family.
+The Nadleh Whutʼen speak a dialect of the Carrier language, which is part of the Athapaskan language family.
 Carrier people refer themselves as Dakelh, which means "people who travel by water".

 The nation has one elected government chief and four elected government council members.
-The Nadleh Whut'en practice the traditional system of balhats (potlatch) and have five clans, whose crests are: Bear, Frog, Caribou, Beaver and Owl.
+The Nadleh Whutʼen practice the traditional system of balhats (potlatch) and have five clans, whose crests are: Bear, Frog, Caribou, Beaver and Owl.

 Their traditional staple foods include salmon, moose, deer, small game, and berries, all of which are still collected by most band members each year for the winter.